lucasjoliveau/doc/en/applications/sales/subscriptions/closing.md

 automatically created.
 Therefore, this subscription has the status _In progress_.
 From there, you have the possibility to close the subscription.

-![Close your subscription from an administration point of view with Odoo Subscriptions](../../../_images/close-your-subscriptions-as-an- administrator.png)
+![Close your subscription from an administration point of view with Konvergo ERP Subscriptions](../../../_images/close-your-subscriptions-as-an- administrator.png)